elastic/elastic-integration-corpus-generator-tool/docs/usage.md

 `go run main.go generate <package> <dataset> <version> --tot-events <quantity>`

 `package`, `dataset` and `version` are mandatory. `--tot-events` is not mandatory and in case it is not provided a single event will be generated.
-You can generate an infinite number of events expressly passing to the flag the value of `0`.
+You can generate an infinite number of events expressly passing to the flag the value of `0`. `--now` is not mandatory and in case it is provided must be a string parsable according the following `time.Parse()` layout: `2006-01-02T15:04:05.999999Z07:00`.
+The value provided will be used as base `time.Now()` for `date` type fields (see [Fields generation configuration](./fields-configuration.md#config-entries-definition))

 **Example**: